École nouvelle de la Suisse romande: External Accreditation

-Student Profile

-Almost 50 nationalities make up the student body of ENSR International School.
-Approximately 40% are Swiss, 16% are French, and the other nationalities majorly represented are from the United Kingdom, Russia, Spain, Portugal and the United States.

 Location

 ENSR International School is located in the Chailly district of Lausanne, in the north-east of the city.
 The campus is conveniently located near the city centre (several minutes away by bus) but within proximity to parks and forests.

 Boarding

 ENSR International School's co-ed boarding facilities are located on the 2.6 hectare school campus and has the capacity to accommodate up to 80 students aged 12 – 18 years.

-Traditions

-ENSR International School maintains many inspiring traditions for its students and community.
-Among the most popular are Grand Jeux – the annual forest sport games, Nuit de Foot – annual soccer game, art performances and the annual themed alumni event.

 Alumni Association

 ENSR's Alumni Association, the Association des Anciens élèves de l’Ecole Nouvelle plays an important role in school life.
 The Association is very active in the organisation of activities, including the Ski Camp, the Grand Jeu games, breakfasts, and other events.
 Alumni, who are located all across the world, are able to maintain contact with current students and their parents.
 The Association, in association with the Distance Learning Foundation, has special links with Thailand for the promotion of the French language.